Phatnoir/jellyfin-renamer/README.md

 ## Recent Improvements

+* **NEW**: Enhanced title extraction with intelligent boundary detection
+* **NEW**: Improved technical metadata removal with precise pattern matching
+* **NEW**: Better handling of parenthetical content (preserves meaningful ones, removes technical)
 * **NEW**: Added anime/fansub support with `--anime` flag
 * **NEW**: Support for anime naming patterns like `[Group] Show - 01 [Quality]`
-* Enhanced episode title extraction using quality/source boundary detection
-* Improved technical metadata removal with precise pattern matching
-* More robust handling of complex filename structures
+* More robust handling of complex filename structures and edge cases
 * Better series name cleaning and normalization
 * Added subtitle file support with language code preservation
+* Fixed release group removal to handle both uppercase and lowercase groups

 ---